domo-quebec/hydroqc-hassio-addon/README.md

 Option 2: Go in the supervisor page -> Add-on Store -> click on the vertical "..." on the top right of the page, add this repository: https://gitlab.com/hydroqc/hydroqc-hass-addons.git

 Once completed, go into the hydroqc addon and click install.

-# Setup/Configuration

-You have to provide you Hydro-Quebec informations in the configuration tab. "mqtt" and "advanced" options are optional.

-Optional:
-You can specify a path for the config file if you want to enable/disable sensors Ex. winter credit.
-If not set default will be used.
-Ex. copy content of https://gitlab.com/hydroqc/hydroqc/-/blob/main/config.default.yaml into /config/hydroqc-config.yaml and put this path into hydroqc_config_file configuration parameter.

-# TODO

-- Improve entrypoint.sh and add a switch to disable winter credit.
-- Create and publish and images on new releases using gitlab-ci

 Let us know if you like the project or if you have bugs, suggestions, ideas.